cccaballero/manolo_bot/README.md

 ### Configuration

-You can copy and rename the provided `env.example` to `.env` and edit the file according your data
+You can copy and rename the provided `env.example` to `.env` and edit the file according to your data

 You can create a bot on Telegram and get its API token by following the [official instructions](https://core.telegram.org/bots#how-do-i-create-a-bot).

-For use the bot on a group you have to use the @BotFather bot to [set the Group Privacy off](https://stackoverflow.com/questions/50204633/allow-bot-to-access-telegram-group-messages/50236522#50236522).
-This let the bot to access all the group messages.
+To use the bot in a group, you have to use the @BotFather bot to [set the Group Privacy off](https://stackoverflow.com/questions/50204633/allow-bot-to-access-telegram-group-messages/50236522#50236522).
+This allows the bot to access all group messages.

 #### Required environment variables.